 I have been a heavier drinker than I should be for years which is how I originally discovered my gout.
 I recently took a break from drinking(I have abstained for 20 days).
-A few weeks prior to that i increased my Allipurinal from 50mg to 100mg per doctors suggestion.
+A few weeks prior to that I increased my Allopurinol from 50 mg to 100 mg per doctors suggestion.
 Since I quit drinking I have had 3 different Gout attacks after not having any for several months prior.
-I have been exercising, i have been eating healthier, i have abstained from drinking and suffering from more gout problems.
+I have been exercising, I have been eating healthier, I have abstained from drinking and suffering from more gout problems.

 Congratulations on your sobriety!

 What you read is unfortunately correct: especially if you’ve had gout for a long time, attacks are part of the cure.
 Gout is a slow disease which takes years to set in and which also takes a long time to go away after you have set the right course.